 About Farsighted Foodie

-In the world of aviation, the adage 'Always think ahead of the aircraft' rings true, particularly when piloting high-speed jets.
-The stakes are high.
-Things happen fast and one needs to think ahead; way ahead.
-The consequences could involve running out of fuel, landing at the wrong airport, or worse, having an incident or accident – costing lives.
-This philosophy mirrors my approach to wellness.
-If you neglect your health today, you could lose energy and run out of steam; ending up at an unwelcome destination (a hospital or nursing home), or worse, unintentionally shorten your life.
-Short-sighted choices today can greatly compromise tomorrow’s vitality.
+In aviation, the adage “Always think ahead of the aircraft” is a guiding principle.
+The stakes are high, and things happen fast — you have to plan ahead or risk ending up somewhere you never intended.
+I see wellness the same way.
+If you neglect your health today, you could lose energy and run out of steam; ending up at an unwelcome destination — a hospital or nursing home — or worse, unintentionally shortening your life.
+Short-sighted choices today compromise tomorrow’s vitality.

 Join me in my Food for Life classes to discover the transformative power of affordable, plant-based living.